The Minuteman Fund

 Both firms and individuals may contribute to the Fund.
 Help us to help you!
-Show your support for the Fund by checking off the Minuteman Fund box on your dues invoice, or send a contribution by check payable to ACEC to Minuteman Fund/Accounting Department, ACEC, 1015 15th Street, NW, 8th Floor, Washington, D.C.
+Show your support for the Fund by checking off the Minuteman Fund box on your dues invoice, or send a contribution by check payable to ACEC to Minuteman Fund/Accounting Department, ACEC, 1400 L Street, NW, 4th Floor, Washington, D.C.
 20005-2605.

 MO Requests for Minuteman funding must meet the following requirements:

-- The issue(s) for which funding is requested must potentially affect a large segment of the membership or otherwise have major precedent-setting implications.
+- The issue(s) for which funding is requested must potentially affect a large segment of the Membership or otherwise have significant precedent-setting implications.

-- The M.O. must demonstrate its own financial and political commitment to the effort.
+- The Member Organization must demonstrate its own political commitment to the effort.

-- The M.O. should include a voluntary check-off on its member firms' dues invoices for contributions to the Minuteman Fund, or in some other equally systematic and regular way encourages member firms to contribute to the Fund.
+- The Member Organization should include a voluntary check-off on its Member Firms’ dues invoices for contributions to the Minuteman Fund or in some other equally systematic and regular way, encourages its Member Firms to contribute to the Fund.

-- The funding request must be submitted prior to the conclusion of the legal or legislative action by the M.O. for which Minuteman funds are solicited.
+- The funding request must be submitted prior to the conclusion of the legal or legislative action by the Member Organization for which Minuteman funds are solicited.

-- Funding may not be provided for reimbursement of M.O. funds already expended.
+- Funding may not be provided for reimbursement of Member Organization funds already expended.

-- The M.O. should demonstrate its commitment to ACEC advocacy efforts, both state and national, including making progress in meeting its ACEC/PAC goal.
+- The Member Organization should demonstrate its commitment to ACEC advocacy efforts, both state and national, including making progress in meeting its ACEC/PAC goal.